 Cory Booker is a prominent member of the Democratic Party who is serving his second term as mayor of Newark, N.J.
-He is considering a run for governor against Republican incumbent Chris Christie in the 2013 election and often mentioned as a future presidential candidate.
+He was considering a run for governor against Republican incumbent Chris Christie in the 2013 election but decided to run for U.S. Senate instead.
+He is often mentioned as a future presidential candidate.

 Booker was elected to the Newark city council at age 29 and served from 1998 to 2002.
-In 2006, at age 37, he was first elected mayor of the state's largest, and perhaps most troubled, city.
-He was re-elected in 2010.
+In 2006, at age 37, he was first elected Newark mayor and heads the state's largest, and perhaps most troubled, city.
+He was re-elected Newark mayor in 2010.
 He turned down an offer from President Barack Obama in 2009 to head the newly created White House Office of Urban Affairs Policy.

-Before being elected to public office, Booker served as a staff attorney for the Urban Justice Center in Newark.
+Before being elected Newark mayor, Booker served as a staff attorney for the Urban Justice Center in Newark.

 Booker is a heavy user of social media, particularly Twitter, in communicating with his constituents.
 He is single and has no children.

-Booker is an outspoken advocate for boosting the quality of public education in his city, and has led some particularly successful reforms in Newark.
+Booker is an outspoken advocate for boosting the quality of public education in his city, and has led some particularly successful reforms as Newark mayor.
 He is also known for shining a light of poverty.

 In 2012, he embarked on a weeklong campaign to live on food stamps and lived on less than $30 worth of groceries.
 "The constrained food options I have for this one short week highlight for me ... what many hardworking families have to deal with week after week," Booker wrote.